wookiehangover/sambreed-dev/src/content/wiki/computers/web-development/ai-coding-ish.md

   - Web Development
 type: note
 ---
 I've been using LLMs for general coding tasks since late 2020.
-Here are a few examples of novel / interesting workflows.
-I've included some embeds of chats using one of the tools I maintain for work.
+This is where I've started to corral together thoughts and techniques for "doing computers" with LLMs in the passenger seat.

 ## LLM as Search Engines